-The high school science program is designed to integrate the practices of science and engineering with core concepts within the major disciplines of science.
-The crosscutting, or big ideas, of science are regularly emphasized so that students have the opportunity to construct a deep understanding of the interconnectedness of science.
-The primary goal within the science program is science literacy among all students.
+The high school science program is designed to integrate the practices of science and engineering with core ideas from the major disciplines of science.
+The crosscutting concepts, or big ideas, of science are also emphasized so that students have the opportunity to construct deep understandings of science.
+The primary goal within the science program is science literacy for all students.
 However, numerous and varied opportunities are available to students who wish to study science at deeper levels.
 The learning environment within science promotes logical thinking, honesty, and curiosity.
 Disciplinary literacy is emphasized throughout the program.
+Environmental literacy is integrated within both the Biology and Earth/Space Science curricula.

 At the high school level, each student must earn a minimum of three science credits.
 One credit must be in Biology, the state-assessed course.
-Two additional credits may be earned in any combination of earth, life, physical, or environmental science.
-It is recommended that students pursue a course of study that provides a broad array of experiences in science.
-Laboratory experiences are integral within every science class offered.
-Students must pass the High School Assessment in Biology (or earn a combined passing score on the Algebra/Data Analysis, Biology, and English HSA in order to graduate.)
+Two additional credits may be earned through a combination of courses in the earth, life, physical, or environmental sciences.
+It is strongly recommended that students pursue a course of study that provides a broad array of experiences in at least three different science disciplines.
+Please note that a variety of course levels, including Advanced Placement, are offered within each science discipline.
+Therefore, students and their families are encouraged to review the course descriptions carefully when selecting courses.
+Students are encouraged to follow a rigorous course of study in science throughout all four years of high school.
+Laboratory experiences are integral within every science class.
+Students must pass the High School Assessment in Biology for graduation.